ptolemybarnes/galactical-relations-koans/README.md

 ### Instructions
 1. Clone the repository.
 2. Run `rake galaxy` to work progressively through the problems.
-Alternatively, run a single stage with `rake galaxy:stage`
+Alternatively, run a single stage with `rake galaxy:stage`, e.g `rake galaxy:beta`.

-### The Domain
+### Stages
 In the domain we have: planets, moon, a sun, and asteroids.

 #### Alpha